Solana-Debugger/save-input/README.md

 ## Examples

-These are Solana programs where `save_input.rs` was already integrated.
+These are Solana programs where `save_input.rs` is already included.
 Running their integration tests will create inputs for the debugger.

 * [Governance program](https://github.com/Solana-Debugger/governance-program-example)
 * [Delta counter program](https://github.com/Solana-Debugger/delta-counter-program-example)